PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 <hr>

-What does open source mean, and what goes into such a project?
+What does open source mean, and what goes into such a project?<br>
 FOSS stands for Free & Open-Source Software.
 The former refers to terms that allow anyone to copy, modify, and even distribute versions (even for profit) of the software.
 The latter refers to openly sharing the source code, encouraging the public to contribute and improve it.
 This brings in experienced users enthusiastic about contributing to the software they already use and derive value from, proving over time to win out in adoption over proprietary software.
 It is consistent with the Bitcoin ethos that “information longs to be free.”
 It brings together passionate people who form a community and is simply more fun.
 Like Bitcoin, FOSS is inevitable.